Dleibe1/ESP32ReactLesson/README.md

-Lesson for students on Post Requests using a webserver on an Esp32 running circuitpython The files to look at are:
+Lesson I quickyly threw together for students on Post Requests using a webserver on an Esp32 running circuitpython The files to look at are:

 [server/src/routes/api/v1/ESP32Router.js](server/src/routes/api/v1/ESP32Router.js)